epe105/agile-integrations-workshop/README.md

     -  create_login_page: true
 -  region where the nodes will live
     -  ec2_region: us-east-1
--  prefix for the subdomain used for workshop page creation.  i.e. subdomain.domain.com
+-  prefix for the subdomain used for workshop page creation.
+Please use a separate subdomain from your openshift environment to avoid conflicts.
+Your webpage will be: subdomain.domain.com
     -  ec2_name_prefix:
-    - i.e ocp-ai
+    - i.e aiworkshop
 -  Sets the Route53 DNS zone to use for the S3 website.
 Used for the domain name of your workshop page.
     -  workshop_dns_zone=
     - i.e. redhatgov.io